ImagineSocialGit/engage-core/docs/client-readiness-roadmap.md

 Normal `create_task` authoring is deliberately opinionated: it requires an active Task Template, explains that a new Task is created every time execution reaches the Point, and does not expose a title-only one-time-looking automation path.

+The next roadmap target is the **system-wide model creation and persistence-bloat audit** documented in `docs/model-persistence-bloat-audit.md`.

-The next roadmap target is **Phase 13 — Dashboard / contact workspace polish audit**, unless a production-readiness issue or focused remaining Phase 11 Route product gap is intentionally pulled forward.
+That audit is intentionally ahead of Phase 13 because the fresh registration runtime dump disproved the assumption that all scheduled-message payload paths are already compact.
+Phase 13 remains next after the persistence audit unless a production-readiness issue or focused remaining Phase 11 Route product gap is intentionally pulled forward.

 The locked Route boundary remains: